a-reznikov/cursor-mastery-learning-journey./docs/phase-1-foundations/01-models-architecture.md

 By the end of this step, I should be able to:

-- [ ] Explain the differences between Claude Sonnet 4.5, Opus 4, GPT-4o, and Cursor Small
+- [ ] Explain the differences between Claude Sonnet 4.5, Opus 4.1, GPT-4o, and Composer1
 - [ ] Choose the appropriate model for different development tasks
 - [ ] Understand the performance vs capability trade-offs
 - [ ] Configure model selection in Cursor settings